phaethon/kamene/README.md

 * new python module name (renaming currently in development)
 * documentation to be updated (not done yet, including this Readme)

+Existing PyPI package scapy-python3 will not be updated with new functionality except a warning message on the need to transition to the different package.

 N.B.!
 If you use current code from Github you need to use `from scapy3k.all import *` (instead of `from scapy.all import *`).
 This is temporary from the next release you will need to use `from kamene.all import *`.

 More news to follow on the coming new features once naming transition is finalized.